Aenas11/PBIHoster/IMPLEMENTATION_SUMMARY.md

 ## Overview
 Successfully refactored the dynamic layout system to be more extensible, type-safe, and maintainable.

+## ⚠️ Critical Fix: Layout Data Preservation

+### Issue
+Components would disappear or reset when moved/resized because `grid-layout-plus`'s v-model updates only include position/size data, losing the `componentType` and `componentConfig` properties needed to render components.

+### Solution
+Implemented `onLayoutUpdated()` handler that:
+1. Captures the layout state before grid-layout-plus updates it
+2. Preserves component-specific data (`componentType`, `componentConfig`, `metadata`)
+3. Merges position updates from grid-layout-plus with preserved component data
+4. Prevents infinite update loops by using `@layout-updated` event instead of computed setters

+This ensures components maintain their identity and configuration during drag/resize operations.

 ## Key Improvements Implemented

 ### 1. **Type System** (`src/types/`)